CPUjoker303/netlify2.0/content/posts/gaming-headsets-with-good-microphones-best-buy.md

 [![](/uploads/jbl-22.jpg)](https://www.amazon.com/gp/product/B084CZT5SX/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B084CZT5SX&linkCode=as2&tag=technikaya-20&linkId=72388e78cf7b46b101a70635f12c5879)

-The sixth product in our list is JBL Quantum 100.
+The sixth is JBL Quantum 100.
 The company JBL is an American company that is manufacturing the audio equipment, like headsets, loudspeakers etc. The headset JBL Quantum 100 is pretty good in style.
 It comes with white colour.
 JBL is a brand name which is manufacturing the headset JBL Quantum 100.

 The connections of this headset are wired.
 The connection type of the headset is 3.5mm stereo.
 As we know that In competitive gaming the sound is survival and best sound quality matters to enhance the best gaming experience So, JBL knows all about the great music From the fun of keeping in sight enemies in FPS (Frames Per Second ) games to fetching in epic battles.
 The JBL Quantum 100 comes with Nintendo Switch.
 The headset JBL Quantum also comes in black colour.

 {{<html-code tag="div">}}